 Each Lenten season, we are presented with an opportunity to set apart 40 days for a special journey with God.
+Ash Wednesday is the start of the 40 days of Lent, a time of preparation, leading up to the celebration of Easter Sunday.
 It can be a time for many things, such as to focus on daily prayer or bible study, or a time for self-denial.
 Self-denial is the voluntary act of giving up something that we cherish as a way of growing spiritually.
 It has a biblical foundation in Mark 8:34:

 If any man would come after me, let him deny himself and take up his cross and follow me.

-This practice asks that you set aside a time to reflect on your daily life and to pray for God’s forgiveness and guidance.
-As a symbol of that time, you would place a small monetary amount in the provided self-denial envelope and return it to the church at the end of Holy Week.
+Place a small monetary amount in the provided self-denial envelope each day of Lent and return it to the church at the end of Holy Week.
 The funds collected have been and will continue to be used to support Zion’s mission projects, some of which rely solely on special gifts.

 Our Zion Global Mission efforts extend in many directions: